TheConverseEngineer/ftc7786-2022/README.md

 ## ftc7786-2022

-This repository contains the public FTC code for team 7786 during the PowerPlay season.
+This repository contains the team 7786's FTC code during the PowerPlay season.